ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 > There are only two hard things in Computer Science: cache invalidation and
 > naming things.

-Improperly handling errors always makes the code harder to read.
-The right tools, data, and functions can help.
+Handling errors necessarily complicates code, making it harder to read and understand than simple code that behaves incorrectly or fails under exceptional conditions.
+The right tools, data, and functions can help you ensure correct behavior with minimal loss of clarity.
 Use them.

 ## `bind` as a Binary Operator